Latest Gear Live Videos

 Bleeding Edge TV 293: MacBook Air vs. Voodoo Envy 133 - World’s Thinnest Notebooks

-In the world of gadgets, thin is definitely in.
-Apple and HP are both aware of this, and the companies currently ship the two thinnest notebooks available in the world.
-We’re talking about the MacBook Air and the Voodoo Envy 133.
+In the world of gadgets, thin is definitely in. and are both aware of this, and the companies currently ship the two thinnest notebooks available in the world.
+We’re talking about the and the 133.
 We were able to get our hands on both notebooks, and figured we’d put them side-by-side, just so that we could give you a look at the two thinnest portable computers in the world, and allow you to judge for yourself.
 What do we mean?
 Well, we think this one is a toss up, due to the shapes of both notebooks.
 Hit the video, and let us know your thoughts in the comments.

 Panasonic F8 Toughbook